LawrenceLoz/SalesforceSharingPatterns/README.md

 The variation here invovles an asynchronous trigger with sharing logic which fires when a programme is created or updated.
 It's possible to use similar logic inside a synchronous trigger, or to use future or queueable methods to achieve the same result.

-# Pattern 1 : Real time sharing with process builder and flow
+# Pattern 2 : Real time sharing with process builder and flow
 This illustrates how we can use information from the object to control sharing with process builder and an auto-launched flow.

 In this example, the Donation object will be shared to the Received By User in the lookup field.

 A process builder triggered from a donation update which checks for the lookup having changed, and calls an auto-launched flow if so.
-The flow removes any existing sharing for the sharing reason used, and creates a share record for the new user
+The flow removes any existing sharing for the sharing reason used, and creates a share record for the new user.